viodid/minishell/notes/vrac.md

 - Fix exit behaviour on exit
 	- Fix double free on core->line->fds when exiting via builtin
 	- Fix leak in case of exit (started in exec_builtin)
-- Fix cd behaviour according to BASH in cd a/a/ && rm -rf ../../a
-	- OLDPWD should be concatenated with cd . and cd .. values
-	- cd should throw an error if directory not found in these cases
 - Free line everytime a line finishes execution
+- t_fd pointer should be added to t_command struct and allocated on parsing
 - Read &status at exit of last process
 - Functions to refactor
 	- ft_exit()